Purushamedha: The Human Sacrifice

 “There is, however, in addition to the textual references to human sacrifice, also physical evidence of its performance, such as archaeological remains of human skulls and other human bones at the site of fire-altars, together with the bones of other animals, both wild and tame (horse, tortoise, pig, elephant, bovines, goats and buffalos).”
 On Hinduism, p.217, By Wendy Doniger, OUP USA, 2014

-Sankhayana Srauta Sutra XVI.12.6-21 “There are twenty five victims to be immolated to Agni and Soma…Purusa (man), forsooth, consists of twenty five parts (or it is the twenty fifth).
-Thereby he makes him thrive by his own characteristic.
-The victims to be immolated to Prajapati are a man, a gomrga and a hornless he goat…The human victim, which has been adorned, they make smell the spot where the out of doors land is performed and (they praise it) with the eleven (verses) not joining the pranava ‘Let the nearer ones arise.’
-The apri verses are “Agni, death” The hymn ‘Do not burn him’ he should insert in the adhrign formula in the same manner as (at the asvamedha).
-Now they spread out for the human victim a garment of kusa grass, a (cloth) of trpa bark, a red garment of silk threads.
-When it is ‘quieted’ the udgatr sings over it standing near it the saman addressed to Yama.”
+Sankhayana Srauta Sutra 16.12.6-21 “There are twenty five victims to be immolated to Agni and Soma.
+For these there is one and the same performance… Purusa (or Man), forsooth consists of twenty five parts (or is the twenty fifth)… The victims to be immolated to Prajapati are a man, a gomrga and a hornless he-goat.
+And twenty five victims, to be immolated to the deities of the seasonal sacrifices (are brought near) twenty five to each sacrificial post.
+The human vitim, which has been adorned, they make smell the spot where the out of doors land is performed and (the praise it)… Now they spread out for the human victim a garment of kusa grass, a (cloth) of trpa bark, a red garment of silk threads.
+When it is ‘quieted’, the udgatr sings over it standing near it the saman addressed to Yama.”
 Tr.
 W. Caland

 Rig Veda 5.2.7 Thou from the stake didst loose e’en Śunaḥśepa bound for a thousand; for he prayed with fervour.
 So, Agni, loose from us the bonds that bind us, when thou art seated here, O Priest who knowest.